Fatimajavid/PredictingCrimesintheUS/README.md

 5. NumStreet: number of homeless people on the street

 Using only these 5 features, our model yielded an R^2 of 0.93.

-We also built an web app using Streamlit for users to interact with our model, check it out [here](https://fatimajavid-crimepredictionapp-homepage-lp2yy9.streamlit.app/).

 ## :hammer_and_wrench: Tech Stack